 Gathering with people you love …

-We understand families managing SUDs during the holiday season can experience heightened levels of anxiety -along with the joy of sharing gifts and gathering with people you love.
+We understand families managing substance use disorder (SUD) during the holiday season can experience heightened levels of anxiety -along with the joy of sharing gifts and gathering with people you love.
 We know it is not joyful to worry about family members with active addictions at holiday gatherings.
 Or the anxiety of dealing with a newly recovering family member at these events.
 It is joyful to have help and support for your anxiety and this is our gift to you – our readers!

 Our gift to you is this anonymous statement entitled, “Letting Go”.
 We share this statement with family members of current clients at the first session of our family education series.
 And along with the statement, we want to offer specific methods of “letting go” as well.

 Letting go does not mean to stop caring; it means I can’t do it for someone else.

 Letting go is not to cut myself off; it’s the realization I can’t control another.

 Letting go is not to enable; but to allow learning from natural consequences.

 Letting go is to admit powerlessness; which means the outcome is not in my hands.

 Letting go is not to try to change or blame another; it’s to make the most of myself.

 Letting go is not to care for; but to care about.